Andronovo

 with frequent cousin marriages produces more handicapped or malformed

-often form the majority).
-So, Iranian cousin-marriage can safely be
+marriages often form the majority).
+So, Iranian cousin-marriage

 That